EMP0RI0M/CI-Lang/README.md

 - sensitivity to initial conditions
 - amplification of small perturbations

-These behaviors resemble nonlinear dynamical systems, where instability and chaos are natural phenomena.
+These behaviors resemble nonlinear dynamical systems, where instability and chaos naturally arise.

 ---

 Key Idea

-This work explores an alternative question:

 «Can AI systems be stabilized dynamically during runtime instead of retrained offline?»